Home Cocktails Cocktail Bijou

 Common Mistake

-A common mistake is over-stirring the cocktail, which can dilute the flavors and alter the intended experience.
+A common mistake is using too much vermouth, which can overwhelm the delicate balance of flavors in the cocktail.

 Frequently Asked Questions

-How does the choice of gin affect the Bijou cocktail?
+How does the choice of gin affect the flavor profile of a Bijou cocktail?

-What is the best way to garnish a Bijou cocktail?
+What is the significance of using orange bitters in a Bijou cocktail?

 You Might Also Like